damianhakert/damianhakert.github.io/source/handbook/sales-onboarding/index.html.md

 * [ ] Upcoming in EE and Big files in Git (Git LFS, Annex)
     - [Upcoming in EE](https://gitlab.com/gitlab-org/University/blob/master/classes/upcoming_in_ee.md)
     - [Big files in Git (Git LFS, Annex)](https://gitlab.com/gitlab-org/University/blob/master/classes/git_lfs_and_annex.md)

+* [ ] Familiarize yourself with our [product direction](https://about.gitlab.com/direction/).
+Pay special attention to new features for EE and EE Options.
+Each feature that is hyperlinked will take you to the issue to learn more.

 * [ ] [Demo of GitLab.com](https://www.youtube.com/watch?v=WaiL5DGEMR4)